INSIGHTS IN ACTION

 How to calculate and use SaaS churn

-As a SaaS founder, CEO, or key stakeholder, you need a clear picture of the day-to-day health of your business.
+As the founder, CEO, or key stakeholder of a SaaS business, you need a clear picture of the day-to-day health of your business.
 In theory, SaaS metrics can satisfy this need with basic formulas for calculating a variety of performance data.
-In practice, however, there’s much more skill required to surface the right data, provide critical insights, and drive informed decisions.
+In practice, however, there’s much more skill required to surface the right data, the key SaaS metrics, to provide critical insights, and drive informed decisions.

-Consider churn, an essential SaaS metric that measures the flow of customers and revenue leaving your business.
+Consider churn, an essential software-as-a-service metric that measures the flow of customers and revenue leaving your business.
 Like most SaaS KPIs, churn is not a one-size-fits-all metric.
 There are several different types of churn, each with their own formula and use cases.
-In order to effectively manage churn, you must know how to calculate the different types, when to use them, and how to interpret the resulting information.
+In order to effectively manage churn, you must know the churn calculation of the different types, when to use them, and how to interpret the resulting information.

-In this article, we’ll explore 3 ways to calculate churn, and why each is important, so you have the right tools to maintain positive growth for your SaaS business.
+In this article, we’ll explore 3 ways to measure SaaS churn, and why each is important, so you have the right tools to maintain positive growth for your SaaS business.

 Why Churn Matters for Every SaaS Business